History of Hampton Roads

 The harbor area of Hampton Roads, from official state map of pre-civil war Virginia circa 1858.

-The history of Hampton Roads dates to 1607, when Jamestown was founded.
-Two wars have taken place in addition to many other historical events.
+The Hampton Roads region of Virginia, United States, has a history of human habitation prior to European colonization.
+The Jamestown Colony was established in the region in 1607, with several conflicts fought in the region.

 Colonial era

 1607: the English colonists chose Jamestown

 The first colonists arrived in 1607 when English Captain Christopher Newport's three ships, his flagship Susan Constant, the smaller Godspeed, and even smaller Discovery landed in April 1607 at Cape Henry along the Atlantic Coast in today's City of Virginia Beach, an event now known as the "First Landing."
 However, they moved on, under orders from the Virginia Company of London, the crews and new colonists sought a more sheltered area up one of the rivers.
 Their major concern was other European competitors such as the Spanish, who had earlier discovered the Chesapeake Bay and Virginia's rivers, and had even in 1570 begun a small settlement on the Virginia Peninsula known as the Ajacán Mission, which had failed.

 During 18 days of exploring the area, they surely saw the enormous harbor of Hampton Roads, and some of the party must have appreciated its possibilities.
 However, after exploring the James River west at least as far as present-day Hopewell, they agreed upon Jamestown Island, where they established the first English speaking settlement to survive in the New World on 14 May 1607.

 The site was deep enough water for ships to dock but was also easily defendable.
 But despite the defensive advantages of that location against Spanish attacks, the low and marshy site at Jamestown proved a very poor choice in many other ways.
 More than five years of fragile existence, disease-carrying insects and high mortality rates followed including the Starving Time of 1609-10 when over 80% of the 500 colonists perished before the future of the Virginia Colony began to appear more promising.
-The change came about with the just-in-time arrival of a new Governor, Lord Delaware, and a new colonist with a successful business idea named John Rolfe.
+The change came about with the just-in-time arrival of a new Governor, Lord Delaware, and a new colonist with a successful business idea named John Rolfe, who pioneered farming tobacco as a highly profitable cash crop.